Necessity is the mother of invention. But in many cases, scammers are the driving force of any progress.

-IoT sensors can be installed on garbage cans, which are then called ‘smart’ bins.
+IoT sensors can be installed on garbage cans, which are then called “smart” bins.
 The signal that the bin is full goes to utilities.
-Further, a dispatcher plans a route of the sweeper, taking into account this information, and picks up garbage only from full baskets.
+Further, a dispatcher plans a route for the sweeper, taking into account this information, and picks up garbage only from full baskets.

 Let’s say that someone wanted to joke, hacked the system, and began to replace data.
 I suppose that there will be problems with garbage collection in the city.
-After all, the number of cars in the fleet has already been optimized for a certain load, and not for checking all garbage cans at the same time.
-The consequences can be critical not only for the residents of a given city, but for the mayor too.
+After all, the number of cars in the fleet has already been optimized for a certain load and not for checking all garbage cans simultaneously.
+The consequences can be critical not only for the residents of a given city but for the mayor too.

-What could happen if, for example, sensors controlling fires, leaks in pipes, air pollution, etc. stopped working?
+What could happen if, for example, sensors controlling fires, pipe leaks, air pollution, etc., stopped working?

 You can give a lot of examples from all areas, even with agro, where IoT sensors control the irrigation system.
 By replacing information about soil moisture, you can either water or dry the fields.
-It is unlikely that anything will grow there after such irrigation, and the losses will account to millions.
-In other words, at first glance, information from IoT sensors may seem completely harmless, until the bad guys use it.
-I’m afraid to give a similar example from medicine, I don’t think it would be appropriate here.
+It is unlikely that anything will grow thereafter, such as irrigation, and the losses will account for millions.
+In other words, at first glance, information from IoT sensors may seem completely harmless until the bad guys use it.
+I’m afraid to give a similar example from medicine.
+I don’t think it would be appropriate here.